64th Flying Training Wing: Sewart Air Force Base operations

+Wing C-130 at Sewart AFB (Note: Aircraft is Lockheed C-130E, serial 69-6569.)

 On 1 December 1965, in anticipation of the forthcoming move of the 314th Troop Carrier Wing to Taiwan, Tactical Air Command activated the Troop Carrier Wing, Provisional, 4413th at Sewart Air Force Base, Tennessee.
 When the 314th Wing moved, it assumed control of squadrons already on Taiwan, and two of its squadrons, the 61st and 62d Troop Carrier Squadrons remained at Sewart and were attached to the 4413th.
 On 1 July 1966, the 64th was activated to replace the provisional unit and took command of the former 314th squadrons.
 The wing provided global airlift and aeromedical evacuation.
 It also provided C-130 Hercules combat crew training for other units while at Sewart, with crew training being the wing's primary activity from 9 August 1968 to 6 March 1970.
 On 1 May 1967, the wing was redesignated the 64th Tactical Airlift Wing.
 In March 1970, it moved to Little Rock Air Force Base, Arkansas, where, in May 1971, the wing inactivated and was replaced by the 314th Tactical Airlift Wing, which had returned from the Pacific on paper.

 Flying training

 Background

 The United States Air Force reopened Reese Air Force Base, Texas as a pilot training base, moving the 3500th Flying Training Wing there on 1 October 1949 from Barksdale Air Force Base, Louisiana, where it had been formed on 28 August 1948, to make room for tactical flying units of Strategic Air Command, which assume control of Barksdale.
 The 3500th initially conducted advanced multi-engine training using North American TB-25 Mitchells.
 In 1957, the wing began using Lockheed T-33 T-Birds, graduating its last B-25 class in January 1959.
+(Note: This was the last class to graduate from multi-engine pilot school and to use the B--25 as a trainer.
+A History of Air Education and Training Command, p.
+158.)
 When Air Training Command (ATC) discontinued its separate primary flying training units, it added Cessna T-37 Tweets.
 In the late 1960s, the wing replaced its T-Birds with Northrop T-38 Talons.